awsdocs/aws-lambda-developer-guide/doc_source/runtimes-walkthrough.md

 After loading the script, the runtime processes events in a loop\.
 It uses the runtime API to retrieve an invocation event from Lambda, passes the event to the handler, and posts the response back to Lambda\.
 To get the request ID, the runtime saves the headers from the API response to a temporary file, and reads the `Lambda-Runtime-Aws-Request-Id` header from the file\.

 **Note**
 Runtimes have additional responsibilities, including error handling, and providing context information to the handler\.
-For details, see [Building a Custom Runtime](runtimes-custom.md#runtimes-custom-build)\.
+For details, see [Building a custom runtime](runtimes-custom.md#runtimes-custom-build)\.

 The script defines a handler function that takes event data, logs it to `stderr`, and returns it\.